Cryptolens/license-server/README.md

 ### Using the pre-built license server
 You can use our [pre-built binaries](https://github.com/Cryptolens/license-server/releases) for all use cases (including the **local floating license server** feature or if you have the ability to set environment variables).

 When you use the binaries, you can either store the configuration in the config file (as we describe later) or configure the server using environment variables (read more [here](#alternative-ways-to-configure-the-server)).
-Please keep in mind that the license server will **only read the environment variables** if you run it as a service.
+Please keep in mind that the license server will **only read the environment variables** if you run it as a service, unless you set `cryptolens_configurationstring` environment variable with the configuration string from [this page](https://app.cryptolens.io/extensions/LicenseServer).

 ### Building the server yourself
 If you need the local floating license server and cannot use environment variables as described [here](#alternative-ways-to-configure-the-server), the license server needs to be compiled on your end to create the binaries.
 All configuration is stored inside the `ConfigurationFromCryptolens` variable in `Program.cs`, which can be created on [this page](https://app.cryptolens.io/extensions/LicenseServer?OfflineMode=False&LocalFloatingServer=False).
 In other words, there is no need to provide any arguments when calling the license server or use an external configuration file.